 If you do not see a Product Key, or if the result is blank, it means that you are using a digital license / OEM License.

 Also, this method is deprecated with the latest build of Windows 10.
 But you can still try.

-Powershell is another administrative tool to execute Windows commands, you can use it to see the product key as well.
+Powershell is another administrative tool to execute Windows commands.
+You can use it to get Windows 10 product key as well.

 1. Go to Start and search for PowerShell.